-The institutionalisation of social participation can be traced to the new constitution that the country adopted in 1988, following the resurgence of democracy after two decades of military dictatorship.
+The institutionalisation of social participation can be traced to the new constitution adopted by the country in 1988, following the resurgence of democracy after two decades of military dictatorship.
 This new constitution provided the scaffolding for the design of participatory spaces that could enshrine a culture of deliberation and dialogue throughout government.
 For example, in 2001 the Congress set up the Committee on Participative Legislation and the Committee on Human Rights and Participative Legislation, to enable civil society organisations to submit proposals for legislation before elected representatives (Valente, Kira and Ruize 2017a).
-Similarly, constitutional principles for a 'semi-direct democracy' that allow representative systems to be complemented by direct participation initiatives (Vitale 2004, cited in Valente et al. 2017a) has enabled the emergence of participatory local planning, participatory budgeting and policy councils - permanent collegiate bodies that enable state-civil society dialogue on policy issues.
-However, in recent times the legitimacy of this semi-direct model has been plagued by a crisis of representation,

-$^{11 \\ \}underline{https://cpj.org/2012/08/colombian-supreme-court-sues-journalists-for-defam.php}$ resulting in a growing distance between political representatives and civil society representatives (Ibid.).
+Similarly, constitutional principles for a 'semi-direct democracy' that allow representative systems to be complemented by direct participation initiatives (Vitale 2004, cited in Valente et al. 2017a) has enabled the emergence of participatory local planning, participatory budgeting and policy councils, permanent collegiate bodies that enable state-civil society dialogue on policy issues.
+However, in recent times the legitimacy of this semi-direct model has been plagued by a crisis of representation, resulting in a growing distance between political representatives and civil society representatives (Ibid.).
 Most narratives trace this to the July 2013 protests that enabled the convergence of multiple frustrations and claims under the umbrella of citizen demonstrations against increased public transportation fares and the inordinate expenses incurred by the state in hosting major sporting events (in particular the 2014 World Cup and 2016 Olympics).
-Scholars (Nobre 2013, cited in Ibid.) have flagged that the protests constitute a "breaking of the political pact" that has been in force since redemocratisation.
+Scholars (Nobre 2013, cited in Valente et al. 2017a) have flagged that the protests constitute a "breaking of the political pact" that has been in force since redemocratisation.
 This implies that institutionalised participation no longer serves as a buffer between the political system and society at large.